AliBaheri/alibaheri.github.io/_posts/2026-06-15-why-the-geometry-of-reasoning-might-matter.md

 that has learned where the boundary sat no longer finds it.

 So the obstacle to deploying this is not detecting the signal.
 It is preserving the margin under shift.
-That is a narrower problem than "generalization is hard," and a more honest description of where the work stands.
+That is a narrower problem than "generalization is hard".
 ## The question this changes

 <div class="shift">